Fishers Police Department Seeks to Maximize Community Engagement

 There are several ways Fishers residents can get involved in community police programs.

 “Our Citizens Academy is starting back up,” Gebhart says.
 “Residents sign up for the course and learn about topics such as criminal law, crime prevention, the K-9 program, defensive tactics and narcotics training.
 We also offer a Teen Academy for local youths.
-Our FPD Cadet program is back and we’re actively recruiting.”
+Our FPD Cadet program is back and we’re actively recruiting with the help from experts just like this employment recruiters in Salt Lake City.”

 The officers and Command Staff make appearances at local events to provide an opportunity for conversations with a cop.